What is a fast?

 There are different types of fasts.

 There are dry fasts where you have zero food and drink, this is quite an extreme type of fast that can only and should only be undertaken for a short period of time.
-Usually, when we fast this way its because we’re undergoing some type of medical procedure.
-You don’t find many people undertaking this voluntarily.
+Usually, when we fast this way its because we are undergoing some type of medical procedure.
+You do not find many people undertaking this voluntarily.

 Another more common type of fast is a juice fast.
 This is the type of fast that we can choose when we want to detox and experience a deep healing.
 This is my favourite type of fast, because its safe.
 However, before undertaking any type of fast you should get the all clear from your doctor.
 We will dive deeper into this topic later in the episode where Ill cover why, how, and when to fast.

 A more extreme form of liquid fasting is water fasting.
 As you can imagine, this is a harder fast to adhere too, but there may be reasons you would want to consider this.
 Some studies show that water fasting lowers the risk of some chronic illnesses.
-However you can argue that all fasting does this.
-The one benefit of using juices instead of straight water fasts, is your body isn’t starving for nutrients, it isn’t going into shut down mode and slowing the metabolism.
-So for those reasons I recommend you avoid water fasting, unless its for a very specific purpose, and you are an experienced faster who has the support of a good team, such as a GP and/or natural health practitioner.
+However, you can argue that all fasting does this.
+The one benefit of using juices instead of straight water fasts, is your body is not starving for nutrients, it is not going into shut down mode and slowing the metabolism.
+So for those reasons I recommend you avoid water fasting, unless it’s for a very specific purpose, and you are an experienced faster who has the support of a good team, such as a GP and/or natural health practitioner.

-which helps cleanse the body and open up the spirit.
-What I've found is most fasts, due to their very nature, as they lighten you up and release all the energy that goes into digesting your food, have an effect on your spirit.
+This fast helps cleanse the body and open the spirit.
+What I have found is most fasts, due to their very nature, as they lighten you up and release all the energy that goes into digesting your food, influence your spirit.

 Is when you only eat one food or recipe for several days or even weeks.
 One type of mono fast I recommend is kitcheri.

 Kitchari cleanse is undertaken in ayurvedic medicine.
 This soupy porridge made from rice and mung beans, is a fasting food and is used to purify the digestive system and cleanse out the toxins.
 This is considered a mono fast, or where we just eat one recipe.
 Its undertaken as part of a cleansing, balancing, healing, and rejuvenation program.
 Usually During autumn. the reason for this is because the energy in the body is beginning to sink, go deep, and kitchari is a way to purify your body's energy before it goes within.
-What goes within is all you have to nourish your body during winter.
+During this time, what goes within you is all you have to nourish your body during winter.
+These make up your stores.
 For instance you can liken it to a tree losing its leaves, and the energy going into the roots, during its time of dormancy all you have to sustain you is those inner stores you gathered before this time, and autumn is our last opportunity to make sure those stores are vibrant and nourishing.

 Kitchari is a staple of ayurvedic life.
-Its is composed of basmati rice and mug dul, and has various ways to prepare it.
-Ive included a recipe on the website for you though.
+It is composed of basmati rice and mug dul and has various ways to prepare it.
+I have included a recipe on the website for you though.

 Together, Basmati rice and mung dul create a balanced food that is a protein combination.
-Its easy to digest, and gives strength and vitality.
-It nourishes the entire body.
+It’s easy to digest and gives strength and vitality, whilst nourishing the entire body.